SpaceMeerkat/CAE/README.md

 1. The circularity- defined as the amount of kinetic enrgy invested in flat circular rotation of a galaxy and thus the degree of kinematic disorder.

-2. The galaxy position angle with an uncertainty of ~20% (depending on the inclination).
+2. The galaxy position angle with an uncertainty of ~20 degrees (depending on the inclination).

 ## **Implementation information**